superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 The [Universal Sentence Encoder](https://arxiv.org/pdf/1803.11175.pdf) is a pre-trained machine learning model built on the transformer architecture.
 It creates context-aware representations for each word in a sentence, using the attention mechanism - i.e., carefully considering the order and identity of all other words.
 The Encoder employs element-wise summation to combine these word representations into a fixed-length sentence vector.
 To normalize these vectors, the Encoder then divides them by the square root of the sentence length - to prevent shorter sentences from dominating solely due to their brevity.

 The Encoder takes sentences or paragraphs of text as input, and outputs vectors that effectively capture the meaning of the text.
-This lets us assess vector similarity (distance) - a result you can use in a wide variety of natural language processing (NLP) tasks, including ours.
+This lets us assess vector similarity (i.e., distance) - a result you can use in a wide variety of natural language processing (NLP) tasks, including ours.

 ### Encoder, Lite

 For our application, we'll utilize a scaled-down and faster 'Lite' variant of the full model.
 The Lite model maintains strong performance while demanding less computational power, making it ideal for deployment in client-side code, mobile devices, or even directly within web browsers.
-The Lite variant doesn't require any kind of complex installation or a dedicated GPU, making it accessible to a broader range of users.
+And because the Lite variant doesn't require any kind of complex installation or a dedicated GPU, it's more accessible to a broader range of users.

 ### Why a pre-trained model